nacos-group/nacos-group.github.io/docs/en-us/what-is-nacos.md

     Centralized management of configuration makes it more convenient for you to achieve stateless services and elastic expansion of service instances on-demand.

-    Nacos provides an [easy-to-use UI](http://console.nacos.io/nacos/index.html) to help you manage all of your application or services's configurations.
+    Nacos provides an easy-to-use UI ([DEMO](http://console.nacos.io/nacos/index.html)) to help you manage all of your application or services's configurations.
 It provides some out-of-box features including configuration version tracking, canary/beta release, configuration rollback, and client configuration update status tracking to ensure the safety and control the risk of configuration change.

 * **Dynamic DNS service**